 - Spirometry, which measures how much air you can exhale and how quickly

-- Bronchoprovocation, which involves inhaling a substance that can trigger asthma symptoms
+- Bronchoprovocation, which involves inhaling substances that are asthma triggers

 - Allergy testing, to determine whether you have any allergies that may be contributing to your asthma symptoms